instrumentisto/rust-incubator/README.md

 - [Rust By Example] teaches you [Rust] basics using editable examples.
 - [Rust Reference] is not a formal spec, but is more detailed and comprehensive than the [Rust Book].
 - [Cheats.rs] and [Rust SVG Cheatsheet] for quick reference.
-- [Rust Edition Guide] for considering improvements of [Rust 2018] and [Rust 2021].
+- [Rust Edition Guide] for considering the improvements in [Rust 2018] and [Rust 2021].
 - [Rust std lib] documentation.
 - [Cargo Book] is a guide to [Cargo], [Rust]'s build tool and dependency manager.
-- [Rustdoc Book] is a guide to `rustdoc` documentation tool.
+- [Rustdoc Book] is a guide to the `rustdoc` documentation tool.
-- [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the [Rust] ecosystem.
+- [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using crates from the [Rust] ecosystem.
 - [Rust Design Patterns] is an open source repository of [Rust] design patterns and idioms.
 - [Effective Rust] is a collection of guidelines that had been learned from real world experience of creating software in [Rust].
 - [Rust API Guidelines] is a set of recommendations on how to design and present APIs for [Rust].
-- [Rust FAQ] answers common question about [Rust].
+- [Rust FAQ] answers common questions about [Rust].
-- [Rust Playground] allows to share and check runnable [Rust] code snippets online.
+- [Rust Playground] allows sharing and checking runnable [Rust] code snippets online.
 - [Awesome Rust] is a curated list of [Rust] code and resources.
 - [This Week in Rust] represents handpicked and subscribable [Rust] weekly updates.
-- [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns, ideas and design decisions.
+- [Baby Steps] blog by [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns, ideas and design decisions.
 - [Learning Material for Idiomatic Rust] is a curated list of resources to help you write ergonomic and idiomatic [Rust] code.